yzerlaut/CB1_ntwk_modeling/README.md

 # Modeling cortical dynamics with CB1-mediated inhibition

-> Simulation and analysis code
+> Simulation and analysis code for the modelling work of the study:
+>

 ## Requirements / Installation